cedardb/docs/content/getting_started/_index.md

 * If you're eager to jump right in and start using CedarDB, the  [Quick Start](./quickstart) section will guide you through the installation process and basic configuration settings.
 Follow along to get CedarDB up and running in no time.
-* Learn how to set up [CedarDB as a standalone server](./clientserver), configuring it to meet your specific requirements.
 * Discover how to run [CedarDB inside Docker](./running_docker_image) for easy deployment and management.